Now that CES 2019 is in the books, it’s a good time to look at some of the interesting and unusual gadgets or concepts from the show floor.

 This Montreal-based startup is looking to make finding parking spaces more efficient by knowing what’s open in real-time.
 Rumbo claims it can save drivers an average of 15 minutes searching for a spot.
 Cities would need to be involved in this because it uses parking posts on streets and parking lots to communicate with the app on drivers’ phones via the cloud.
-The City of Montreal is doing a pilot project on select streets, making use of some existing infrastructure to test it out.
+Rumbo says it’s been “in talks” with various large cities in North America to pilot and implement the technology.

 It’s early days still, but with parking being harder to find in some cities, any way to avoid roaming and circling around to find one is worth trying.